velipso/sink/docs/embedding.md

 This is used when a script includes or embeds a relative path, in order to construct an aboslute path.

+### `pathsep`

+A string of characters that are valid path seperators.
+For POSIX and Mac file systems, this should just be `"/"`.
+In Windows file systems, this should be `"\\/"`.
+The first character will be used for joining paths, and all characters will be used for splitting paths.

 ### `repl`